 - K13.5.1P There shall be a Research Degrees Award Board with a constitution approved by or on behalf of the Academic Board.
 The Research Degrees Award Board will receive the recommended outcome from the viva voce examination alongside outcomes in taught modules from field boards and on this basis will make recommendations for the award of the appropriate research degree to the Research Degrees Award Board.
-The Research Degrees Award Board shall include a chief external examiner appointed by the Academic Registrar on behalf of the Academic Board.
-An examining board which does not include an external examiner either in person or via a video, telephone or other link is not authorised to assess students for an award or for credit or to recommend the grant of an award to a student. - K13.5.2P The Research Degrees Award Board is responsible for determining postgraduate research degree awards and its terms of reference are to: - a.
+The Research Degrees Award Board shall include a chief external examiner appointed by the Director of Corporate and Academic Services/Academic Registrar on behalf of the Academic Board. - K13.5.2P The Research Degrees Award Board is responsible for determining postgraduate research degree awards and its terms of reference are to: - a.
 Ensure that the academic quality and standards of the examination process are being maintained;